-The most common way is to use up the Rs 1.5 lakh limit under section 80C, i.e 1.5 lakh will be deducted from taxable income.
-Isn’t it great, you are doing investment one side and other side, you can save Rs 1.5 lakh from taxing for sure.
-Moreover, if you are lucky, after deducting this Rs 1.5 lakh from your taxable income if your taxable income is less than Rs 5 lakh no tax to be paid on the remaining amount too.
+The most common way is to use up the Rs 1.5 lakh limit under section 80C, i.e 1.5 lahks will be deducted from taxable income.
+Isn’t it great, that you are doing investment on one side and on another side, you can save Rs 1.5 lakh from taxing?
+Moreover, if you are lucky, after deducting this Rs 1.5 lakh from your taxable income if your taxable income is less than Rs 5 lakh no tax is to be paid on the remaining amount too.

 How to save tax under section 80C?
 What are the options available?

 Following are the list of option Income-tax Act 1961 provides – Tax-Saver FDs, PPF (Public Provident Fund), ELSS Funds, NSC (National Saving Certificate), Life Insurance Premiums, NPS (National Pension System), Home Loan Repayment, Payment of Tuition Fees, EPF, Senior Citizens Saving Scheme and Sukanya Samriddhi Yojana.

 Let’s understand each one of them:

 These FDs are different from our normal FDs, usually, in normal FDs, we don’t have any lock-in and even if some banks offer lock-in, it will be maxed for 1 year.
 Tax-saver FDs have a lock-in of 5 years, offering a fixed rate of interest (get updated yourself with the current rate of interest FDs give).
 But remember the returns/interest on these FDs is taxable.
 With this investment option, you can save Rs 1.5 lakh from Taxation.